 Making Boil and Fry Channa in the Instant Pot

-To make boil and fry channa in the instant pot, the process is slightly reversed.
+The process to make boil and fry channa in the instant pot is slightly reversed.
 I start by sautéing my garlic until it is slightly brown and soft.
-Then I add the soaked (drained and rinsed) chick peas, salt and just enough water to cover the chick peas.
+Then I add the soaked (drained and rinsed) chickpeas, salt, and just enough water to cover the chickpeas.
 Seal it up and pressure cook on high for 20 minutes.

 After pressure cooking, I release the pressure following the rapid release instructions, then put my instant pot in sauté mode.
 Then I add the green onions and geera and cook until all the liquids cook off and I’m left with a creamy channa.
 I love making channa this way when I have a bit of extra time, but you can also whip up channa quickly by using canned chickpeas.